Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 This helps improve respiratory function, increase blood circulation, and optimize the functioning of the cardiovascular, adrenal, and respiratory systems.

 By coordinating movements with deep, conscious breathing, the parasympathetic nervous system is activated, which is responsible for promoting relaxation and calm.
-This reduces cortisol levels (the stress hormone) and decreases activation of the sympathetic nervous system, helping to relieve stress, anxiety, and emotional tension.
+This reduces cortisol levels (the stress hormone) and decreases the activation of the sympathetic nervous system, helping to relieve stress, anxiety, and emotional tension.

 The results of my research